Ylianst/Authenticode-JS/readme.md

 Note that certificate PEM files must first have the signing certificate, followed by all certificates that form the trust chain.

+When doing sign/unsign, you can also change resource properties of the generated file.

+          --filedescription [value]
+          --fileversion [value]
+          --internalname [value]
+          --legalcopyright [value]
+          --originalfilename [value]
+          --productname [value]
+          --productversion [value]
 ```

 ## Using as a module